rajasegar/unpack/README.md

 import React from 'react';
 ```

-Import maps are optional, you don't have to use it necessarily.
+Import maps are optional, since not all the browsers implemented them and Chrome supports it behind a feature flag.

 ## CDN Support